Mondays, 9am to 12pm

 Office Hours are by announcement.
 Please join email@example.com for more information.

+This course meets weekly on Mondays from 9am to 12pm ET from September 13 to December 6.
 This course examines the theoretical underpinnings of the mission statement of the Space Enabled research group at the MIT Media Lab.
 The mission statement is to advance justice in Earth’s complex systems using designs enabled by space.
-The class explores each key phrase in this statement using readings, discussions, and individual projects.
-The Space Enabled research group defines justice in two ways.
-First, justice refers to the concept that in a just world, the benefits of public service technology would be available to people living in all nations and from all socioeconomic levels.
-This is currently not the case due to driving forces of the modern era, including colonialism, racism, and imperialism, which have concentrated both wealth and technology access heavily within a certain countries or urban centers.
-The second concept of justice is that a just future is one in which the 17 Sustainable Development Goals of the United Nations are achieved.
+The class explores each key phrase in this statement using readings, discussions and individual projects.
+The Space Enabled research group engages with the concept of justice in three ways.
+First, advancing justice can refer to ameliorating the harm caused by long term patterns of social hierarchy and moving toward liberatory self-determination for intersectional groups that consistently experience oppression, such as Black women, low-income immigrants, Indigenous people impacted by climate change, or transsexual people in the U.S. who speak English as a second language.
+Second, justice refers to the concept that in a just world, the benefits of a public service technology – such as space technology – would be available to people living in all nations and from all socioeconomic levels.
+This is currently not the case due to driving forces of the modern era, including colonialism, racism, exploitative capitalism and imperialism, which have concentrated both wealth and technology access heavily within certain countries, companies or urban centers.
+The third concept of justice is that a just future is one in which countries are advancing toward meeting the 17 Sustainable Development Goals of the United Nations.
 The course posits that six technologies from space have been used to support sustainable development for decades, but that barriers remain that limit the impact of these technologies.
-The six technologies are satellite earth observation, satellite communication, satellite positioning, microgravity research, space spinoffs, and the inspiration derived from education and research.
-The Space Enabled research group conceives of the challenges listed in the 17 Sustainable Development Goals—such as ensuring everyone has access to clean water, food, and health care—as complex systems problems.
-Complex systems are defined by their complicated interactions between the natural environment, human decision making, and technology.
+The six technologies are satellite earth observation, satellite communication, satellite positioning, microgravity research, space spinoffs and fundamental scientific research.
+The Space Enabled research group conceives of the challenges listed in the 17 Sustainable Development Goals – such as ensuring everyone has access to clean water, food and health care – as complex systems problems.
+Complex systems are defined by their complicated interactions between the natural environment, human decision making and technology.
 Complex systems operate under internal and external uncertainty and they generally exhibit emergent properties.
 Designers cannot completely define the behavior of a complex system, but they can seek approaches that tend to maximize the likelihood of desired outcomes.
-This is divided into three sections: Justice and Development; Complex Systems; and Designs Enabled by Space.
-For each section, the class reads excerpts from several texts, discusses key themes, and writes reflective responses.
-Throughout the class, each student is working on their own research design to further explore whether space enabled designs advance justice and development.
-Thus, the class also teaches foundational skills in defining and executing a research project.
+The course is divided into three sections: Justice and Development; Complex Systems; and Designs Enabled by Space.
+For each section, the class reads excerpts from several texts, discusses key themes and writes reflective responses.
+Throughout the class, each student is working on their own research paper to further explore what it means for space enabled designs to advance justice and development.
+Thus, the class also teaches foundational skills in defining and executing a research project or proposal.

 After taking this class, students should be able to: